Home :: Accommodation :: Become a Housesitter

 Becoming a housesitter can take you everywhere - from this serene neighborhood in Rotterdam...

 From Kit P.: House sitting allows you to really see how it is to live local: grocery shopping, repairs, establishing relationships with your local suppliers.
 Here's a tip for longer term stays: ask the host to recommend someone you can hire to relieve you if you want to get away for a couple of days.

 From Susanne O.: We usually have a friend who house sits for us.
 I prefer to hand over personally to ensure they know where my special plants are.

 "House-sitting is essentially a reciprocal exchange of services that is mutually beneficial for homeowner and house-sitter," according to Dalene and Pete Heck, authors of How to Become a House-Sitter and See the World, the bible for potential housesitters everywhere.

-According to the Hecks, this is the best way to travel if you're planing on staying in one place any length of time.
+According to the Hecks, international house sitting is the best way to travel if you're planning on staying in one place any length of time.
 (So far they've saved $75,000 on accommodation on their travels!)

-You'll stay in a well-furnished house or appartment
+You'll live in a well-furnished house or appartment

-Tired of cheap hostels and dirty hotels?
-They do have their charm and as we travel they tend to be our mainstay.
-But who doesn't dream of a powerful hot shower, a modern well-stocked kitchen and plumbing that works?
-If you've been on the road for any length of time, you'll appreciate the possibilities.
+Tired of budget hotels or loud hostels?
+They do have their charm (it fades quickly) and they may well be your mainstay.
+But who doesn't dream of a powerful hot shower, high-speed wifi, a well-stocked kitchen and plumbing that works?
+If you've been traveling for any length of time, you'll appreciate the possibilities here.

 That's right.
-As a housesitter you don't pay rent - although, and it's only fair, you do pay for your expenses.
-You'll have to pay for all your phone calls, and depending on the housesitting agreement and the length of your stay, you may have to pay for some utilities as well.
+House sitting jobs mean you don't pay rent - although, and it's only fair, you may have to pay for your expenses - your phone calls for example, and depending on the housesitting agreement and the length of your stay, you may have to pay for some utilities as well.
 It'll still cost far less than a nightly room, and you can't begin to compare the surroundings.

 You'll be living in a real home